BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 We need all these tools to have a production-ready cluster, so we can provide scaling, resilience, observability, security with controlled costs.
 This list isn't even exhaustive.

-It evolved a lot over the last 2 years and will surely evolve a lot in the near future, as both Kubernetes and AWS are moving playgrounds.
+It evolved a lot over the last two years and will surely evolve a lot in the near future, as both Kubernetes and AWS are moving playgrounds.

 ### Keep tools up to date on all clusters